 MP for Bassetlaw

-Jo White is a Labour (Co-op) MP for Bassetlaw, elected in July 2024.
-She serves on the Home Affairs Committee (from October 2025) and previously sat on a Border Security, Asylum and Immigration Bill committee in early 2025, reflecting involvement in policing, borders and immigration issues.
+Jo White is a Labour (Co-op) MP for Bassetlaw, elected in 2024.
+She serves on the Home Affairs Committee (from 27 October 2025) and has previously sat on a committee linked to border security, asylum and immigration, reflecting a focus on security and home affairs in her parliamentary work.

-Declared five financial interests: three entries for donations or other support for activities as an MP, one entry for gifts, benefits and hospitality from UK sources, and one miscellaneous entry.
+Declared five financial interests: three entries for donations and other support for activities as an MP, one entry for gifts, benefits and hospitality from UK sources, and one miscellaneous entry.

 Generated 21 February 2026